emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: cohen81.html

+    A concise and unified view of the numerous existing algorithms for performing garbage collection of linked data structures is presented.
+The emphasis is on garbage collection proper, rather than on storage allocation.

+    First, the classical garbage collection algorithms and their marking and collecting phases, with and without compacting, are discussed.

+    Algorithms describing these phases are classified according to the type of cells to be collected: those for collecting single-sized cells are simpler than those for varisized cells.
+Recently proposed algorithms are presented and compared with the classical ones.
+Special topics in garbage collection are also covered.
+A bibliography with topical annotations is included.

 * .. _CCZ98:

   Dominique Colnet, Philippe Coucaud, Olivier Zendra.
 1998. "`Compiler Support to Customize the Mark and Sweep Algorithm <http://pdf.aminer.org/000/465/134/compiler_support_to_customize_the_mark_and_sweep_algorithm.pdf>`_".
 ACM.
 ISMM'98 pp. 154--165.

   .. abstract: ccz98.html

+    Mark and sweep garbage collectors (GC) are classical but still very efficient automatic memory management systems.
+Although challenged by other kinds of systems, such as copying collectors, mark and sweep collectors remain among the best in terms of performance.

+    This paper describes our implementation of an efficient mark and sweep garbage collector tailored to each program.
+Compiler support provides the type information required to statically and automatically generate this customized garbage collector.
+The segregation of object by type allows the production of a more efficient GC code.
+This technique, implemented in SmallEiffel, our compiler for the object-oriented language Eiffel, is applicable to other languages and other garbage collection algorithms, be they distributed or not.

+    We present the results obtained on programs featuring a variety of programming styles and compare our results to a well-known and high-quality garbage collector.

 * .. _CWZ93:

   Jonathan E. Cook, Alexander L. Wolf, Benjamin Zorn.
 1994. "`Partition Selection Policies in Object Database Garbage Collection <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.53.3656&rep=rep1&type=pdf>`_".
 ACM.
 SIGMOD.
 International Conference on the Management of Data (SIGMOD'94), pp. 371--382.

   .. abstract: cwz93.html

+    The automatic reclamation of storage for unreferenced objects is very important in object databases.
+Existing language system algorithms for automatic storage reclamation have been shown to be inappropriate.
+In this paper, we investigate methods to improve the performance of algorithms for automatic storage reclamation of object databases.
+These algorithms are based on a technique called partitioned garbage collection, in which a subset of the entire database is collected independently of the rest.
+Specifically, we investigate the policy that is used to select what partition in the database should be collected.
+The new partition selection policies that we propose and investigate are based on the intuition that the values of overwritten pointers provide good hints about where to find garbage.
+Using trace-driven simulation, we show that one of our policies requires less I/O to collect more garbage than any existing implementable policy and performs close to an impractical-to-implement but near-optimal policy over a wide range of database sizes and connectivities.

 * .. _CKWZ96: